 By Michaela Meyer, WSA Intern

-I recently returned from eight months abroad in London, and one of the questions people always ask me is “What do you wish you knew before you left?”.
+I recently returned from eight months abroad in London (check out our London detour here), and one of the questions people always ask me is “What do you wish you knew before you left?”.
 Well, to be honest, there is nothing I would have done differently.
 I was as well prepared as anyone can be for my time abroad, and this is in no small part due to the wonderful products I have listed below.
 I don’t guarantee that these products will work as well for you as they did for me, but if the idea of packing for a semester or year in Europe leaves you feeling a bit lost, here is a good place to start.